 - Make sure to place your new hive in a secure area

-- Place your hive on a level surfaces about 18 inches above the ground
+- Place your hive on a level surface about 18 inches above the ground

 - Choose a warm and dry location that is easily accessible year round